fmazzant/RestClient/README.md

 var rest = httpClient.Rest();
 ```

-With RestClientBuilder we can create a simple Get called, it is displayed in the following code:
+With RestClientBuilder we can create a simply Get call, it is displayed in the following code:

 ```c#
 var result = rest